acebot712/rust-tutorial/README.md

 Time taken: 1.121 seconds
 ```

-Empower your AI projects with Rust! 🌐🤖 #AIEngineering #RustLang 🦀💻
+Empower your AI projects with Rust! 🌐🤖